Barry Phillips

 Access Worker, Calgary

 Amber started working with First Nations Health Consortium in May 2022 as an Access Worker.
-Her education is in Community Rehab, specifically Disabilities.
+Amber is a member of Metis Nation of Alberta Region 3.
+Amber has her diploma in Disability Studies from MRU.
 She has worked many years with children, youth and adults with disabilities, providing individual and family support, as well as working with children in an educational setting.
 She is honored to be part of the FNHC team supporting and advocating for First Nations and Inuit children and their families.

 Gordon Auger